vrchatapi/vrchatapi-dart/vrchat_dart_generated/doc/InventoryApi.md

 final api = VrchatDartGenerated().getInventoryApi();
-final int n = 56; // int | The number of objects to return. final int offset = 56; // int | A zero-based offset from the default object sorting from where search results start. final String order = order_example; // String | Sort order for inventory retrieval. final String tags = tags_example; // String | Filter tags for inventory retrieval (comma-separated). final InventoryItemType types = ; // InventoryItemType | Filter for inventory retrieval.
+final int n = 56; // int | The number of objects to return. final int offset = 56; // int | A zero-based offset from the default object sorting from where search results start. final String holderId = holderId_example; // String | The UserID of the owner of the inventory; defaults to the currently authenticated user. final InventoryEquipSlot equipSlot = ; // InventoryEquipSlot | Filter for inventory retrieval. final String order = order_example; // String | Sort order for inventory retrieval. final String tags = tags_example; // String | Filter tags for inventory retrieval (comma-separated). final InventoryItemType types = ; // InventoryItemType | Filter for inventory retrieval.